Gauntlet III: The Final Quest: Development

-The Amiga and Atari ST versions of Gauntlet III: The Final Quest, as developed by Software Creations, began development in the Summer of 1990, and were released in the Spring of 1991 for the Amiga and Atari ST; a DOS version was in development and announced for Spring 1991, but was never released.
-In a January 1991 issue of British gaming magazine The One, The One interviewed team members from Software Creations for information regarding Gauntlet III's development in a pre-release interview.
-The design specifications for Gauntlet III were left up to the developer, and Software Creations's development team originally conceived Gauntlet III as a 2D maze game like its arcade predecessors, but the team wanted something more original.
+The Amiga and Atari ST versions of Gauntlet III: The Final Quest, as developed by Software Creations, began development in the Summer of 1990, and were released in the Spring of 1991 for the Amiga and Atari ST; an MS-DOS version was in development and announced for Spring 1991, but never released.
+Software Creations's development team originally conceived Gauntlet III as a 2D maze game like its arcade predecessors, but the team wanted something more original.
 David Broadhearst, Gauntlet III's development manager, said that Gauntlet III became a 3D game because "we'd never seen anybody do a really good 3D scrolling game with masking before - most of them are just static screens, generated one after the other - so we decided to do one which scrolls around like one big map".
-Gauntlet III's team noted the core gameplay of the original Gauntlet as "simple"; Richard Kay, the founder of Software Creations, expressed that the team tried to 'remain faithful' to the gameplay of the originals, but through a 3D perspective.